 Most B2B manufacturers do not sell to a mass audience.
 The target audience is a small, very specific group of organizations or professionals.
 B2C brands that sell on social media offer products of interest to a wider audience.

 Your audience likely needs more than a product photo and brief description to commit to a purchase.
 They need detailed product specifications and technical information to make sure that this product will meet their business needs.
 They might need a custom build to fit a specific manufacturing purpose.
 These circumstances do not mesh well with social selling.

 Many B2B products sell through distributors or dealers, not directly from the manufacturer.
 Brands that sell well through social media tend to be ecommerce companies.
 Users easily click from social media to ecommerce websites and complete the purchase all in one sitting.
 Sales tend to sag when that experience is interrupted by a phone call or visit to a dealer, or even a visit to a dealer website.

 Focus your social media strategy on telling your brand’s story and engaging your target audience.
 It’s fine to inform followers about your products, but your main message should not be “Buy!
 Buy!
 Buy!”

 So, what do you post if you aren’t selling product?
 That depends on the social channel.
-Our Social Media for Manufacturers blog lays out the basics of creating a social media strategy.

 You’re a B2B organization, so LinkedIn is obviously the only channel that fits your needs, right?